-Contactless payments, initially devised to save cardholders’ time and enhance payment security, now gain new relevance in view of social distancing requirements, induced by the pandemic.
+Contactless payments, initially devised to save cardholders’ time and enhance payment security, now gain new relevance in view of distancing requirements, induced by the pandemic.
 While the overall percentage of contactless and remote payments increases, sophisticated hacking and phishing methods and rising consumer fraud levels make companies and PCI standards council come up with new fraud mitigation solutions and tips.

 So, if you are a merchant or just a cardholder/payment app user, it is high time to stay safe by following “contactless lifestyle” and, at the same time, minding the security of contactless payments.